Unbiased Binning for Fairness-aware Attribute Representation: Unbiased Binning Algorithm

 The pseudo-code of our algorithm for solving Problem~\ref{problem} is provided in Algorithm~\ref{alg:step2}.
 Following a matrix-filling approach for the implementation of our dynamic programming formulation, we define the matrix $M$ of size $m \times k$.
-Each cell $M[j,\kappa]$ contains two components: the pair $(w^\uparrow,w^\downarrow) = OPT\left(j,\kappa \right)$ and the left boundary $i^*$ of the last bucket -- the index $i^*$ the minimizes the objective value in Eqaution~\ref{eq:dp}.
+Each cell $M[j,\kappa]$ contains two components: the pair $(w^\uparrow,w^\downarrow) = OPT\left(j,\kappa \right)$ and the left boundary $i^*$ of the last bucket -- the index $i^*$ that minimizes the objective value in Equation~\ref{eq:dp}.

 Using the boundary condition, we fill the first column of the matrix as

 Next, we fill the matrix using Equation~\ref{eq:dp}.
 Once $M$ is filled, we apply a backward tracing of the corresponding cells for the optimal solution to identify the generated buckets $\mathcal{B} = \{B_1, \cdots, B_k\}$.